sourcegraph/sourcegraph-public-snapshot/doc/cody/explanations/use_cases.md

 1. Highlight a component you want to test (such as a specific function)
 2. Go to `Cody` -> `Recipes`
 3. Click `Generate a unit test`
-4. Cody provides code for a unit test; ou can paste this directly into your code
+4. Cody provides code for a unit test

 ## Fixing bugs